The below guide contains everything needed to navigate and begin using the NWC site resources for your multiplayer Neverwinter Nights games.

 - Invite Only games are typically created by existing groups, including ongoing long-term campaigns and members-only PW servers, to help organize playing sessions using the events calendar.
 This automatically adjusts for different time zones and provides a central location for information on the game.
 Open or Application games that require multiple sessions to complete normally become Invite Only games after the first session, when only the same group members are participating.

 - The NWC Game Creation Template provides a pre-created, complete format for all game types

-- Persistent World (PW) events are encouraged to use the prefix "PW:" in the title and to make sure their PW name and connection info is listed, at minimum.
+- Persistent World (PW) events should use the prefix "PW:" in the title and make sure their PW name and connection info is listed in the description, at minimum.

 PROTIP: For custom content, Neverwinter Nights: Enhanced Edition (NWN:EE) has the NWSync feature, which allows servers to automatically download custom content to players.
 See the NWSync user manual for details.
 However, this requires a certain level of technical skill to set up, and for very large HAK file downloads like CEP and Project Q, it may still be best to simply link to them in the game description and let players do this well in advance.

 - If you check the "Reoccurs" box for an event and are having trouble editing the end date, try exiting full screen mode by right-clicking in the date field and selecting "Exit Full Screen"

 - When creating a game, two extraneous categories appear in the menu choices: Alliance and No Category.
 These are hardcoded and can be safely ignored.